kulovema2012/NCA-toolkit-thai/docs/video/script_enhanced_auto_caption_api.md

 - The API uses AI transcription to align the script with the audio timing.
 - The `video_url` and `audio_url` (if provided) must be publicly accessible URLs.
-- For Replicate Whisper, the audio/video URL must be accessible via HTTP/HTTPS.
+- For Replicate Whisper, the system will extract audio from video files and upload it to cloud storage to create a publicly accessible URL.
 - The `script_text` will be aligned with the transcription timing to create accurate subtitles.
 - Thai language is supported with specialized word segmentation for better readability.
 - Supported languages for Replicate Whisper include: english, spanish, french, german, italian, portuguese, dutch, russian, chinese, japanese, korean, arabic, hebrew, thai.
 - When using "th" as the language code, the system will use "thai" for Replicate or "th" for OpenAI Whisper.
+- Set `allow_fallback` to false if you want to ensure only your selected transcription tool is used.